 The foundation of acquiring gold in Darkest Dungeon during the early game is utilising the weak Antiquarian class on your dungeon expeditions or if you have none available sacrificing some fresh heroes from the Stage Coach instead.
 This money farming strategy means that all early investments in the Stage Coach are critical as you’ll have a wider range of heroes to hire and occasionally some at higher level.
 The Antiquarian is important to this strategy as this hero increases your maximum gold allowed in each inventory slot during expedition and also finds minor and rare antiques from battles and curios (Antiquarian must be the hero to activate a curio) that significantly improves gold gain per expedition.

 Both of these methods rely on players hiring new recruits and throwing them at an expedition with little care for their survival before dismissing them when you return to the Hamlet (either through success or simply fleeing when things look bleak).
 For this reason generally explore based expeditions are best given fighting is unlikely to be a strength of this team composition.
-Not only does this path save you money on curing the stress they acquire it also allows players to tackle an expedition with a low number of supplies and spend a majority of the time with low torchlight which increases loot gained.
+Not only does this path save you money on curing the stress that heroes acquire it also allows players to tackle an expedition with a low number of supplies and spend a majority of the time at low torchlight which further increases loot gained.

-First introduced in the Crimson Court (CC) DLC and later enhanced with The Colour of Madness (COM) DLC the District area provides players with another location to invest their resources with a number of having positive impacts on your ability to generate or save gold.
+First introduced in the Crimson Court (CC) DLC and later enhanced with The Colour of Madness (COM) DLC the District area provides players with another location to invest their resources with a number having positive impacts on your ability to generate or save gold.
 Of note is the Bank (CC) that allows players to gain 5% interest on any gold each week which with the above noted gold farming strategy can provide players a consistent source of gold and reduce the need to perform money runs so you can focus on powering up your core hero roster instead.

 Sell Unwanted Trinkets